rann91/emotion-flex-grid/README.md

 Numeric values will automatically be converted to a pixel value by Emotion.
 You can pass an array of values (specified below for each component) to set values for different breakpoints (mobile-first).
 See the [Customization](#Customization) section for more info on changing the default breakpoints, spacings and other defaults.

 ### <GridWrap \/>
-Use this component to place your content in a defined, maximum width.
+Use this component to place your content inside a container with a maximum width.
 Will always center horizontally.
 Has a default max-width of _1200px_.

 | Prop | Description | Values |
 | :--- | :--- | :--- |